OperatingSystemRocket/RocketOS/docs/source/docs_source/drivers/ata/ata_driver.rst

 ``const char* read_from_disk(struct ata_driver_data* ata_data);``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This function returns a null terminated of what was written at the current location in the HDD (stored in ``ata_data``) without removing it from the HDD.
+This function returns a null terminated string of what was written at the current location in the HDD (stored in ``ata_data``) without removing it from the HDD.
 This string is